History of Parylene

 Para-xylene stands out for the first time.

 In the para-xylene case only, downstream from the pyrolysis zone in the cooler reaches of the glass equipment, a tan colored deposit formed, which on disassembly of the apparatus could be removed as a thin, flimsy, tube-shaped mass, "the skin of a small snake".
-Michael Mojzesz Szwarc correctly deduced that it had been formed by the polymerization of a specific reaction product of p-xlene, called p-xylyene.
+Michael Mojzesz Szwarc correctly deduced that it had been formed by the polymerization of a specific reaction product of p-xylene, called p-xylylene.

 Looking beyond the results.
 Seeing performance characteristics.

 Taking his observations one step beyond the immediate requirements of his project (a model investigator), Michael noted the new polymer's exceptional physical and chemical inertness and wondered whether this "Szwarcite" might have some utility.
-Michael's 'snakeskin' was the world's first vapor deposited poly (para-xylene) (PPX).
+Michael's 'snakeskin' was the world's first vapor deposited poly (p-xylylene or para-xylylene) (PPX).
 Today, its purer colorless form is what we know call Parylene N.

 Para-xylene application research begins as plastics grow.